ARM-software/MDK-Middleware/Documentation/Doxygen/USB/src/usb_concepts.md

 ![Bulk Transfer Read and Writes](bulkTransfer.png)

-### Endpoints {#endpoints}
+### Endpoints {#USB_Endpoints}

 **Endpoints** can be described as data sources or sinks and exists in USB Devices only.
 The data stored at an endpoint may either be received from or waiting for being sent to the USB Host.
-An endpoint can be configured to support four \ref transfers "transfer types" defined in the USB specification (\ref USB_Control_Transfers, \ref USB_Interrupt_Transfers, \ref USB_Isochronous_Transfers, and
+An endpoint can be configured to support four \ref USB_Transfers "transfer types" defined in the USB specification (\ref USB_Control_Transfers, \ref USB_Interrupt_Transfers, \ref USB_Isochronous_Transfers, and
 \ref USB_Bulk_Transfers).
 Within the limits of the hardware, endpoints can be configured using the USB Middleware (e.g. limit an endpoint to a certain transfer type).